 Applications to build an ICV or street rod are assessed by the technical advisory committee.

 ICVs will require engineering certification.

-For street rods, the technical advisory committee will assess your vehicle according to the Street Rod Manual which includes technical specifications for the construction and modification of street rods.
+For street rods, the technical advisory committee will assess your vehicle according to the National Guidelines for the Construction and Modification of Street Rods in Australia.
+This includes technical specifications for the construction and modification of street rods.

 Read more about light vehicle modifications .